tonyvicta/Security-Reference-Data-Quality-and-SLA-Monitor/README.md

 # Security Reference Data Mini Project

 ## Objective
-Build a small security reference data pipeline that ingests Bloomberg style security attributes, validates them, integrates them into a single internal Security Master record, manages exceptions with SLA tracking, and distributes a curated dataset to Power BI for reporting.
+I built a small security reference data pipeline that ingests Bloomberg style attributes, runs data quality checks, and consolidates them into a Security Master.
+I also added an exception queue with SLA tracking and a Power BI dashboard to monitor open issues, breaches, and daily investigation workload.

 ## Workflow and tasks